 - 1. Request a copy of your unofficial transcript from the Graduate Secretary. - 2.
 Print all pages of your completed Degree Audit Form. - 3.
 Meet with the Graduate Advisor of your language section to prepare your Degree Audit; bring your unofficial transcript and your Degree Audit Form to this meeting.
 Your Graduate Advisor should also provide you with a (paper or electronic) copy of a Plan of Study Worksheet or Advisement Sheet that s/he has on file for you. - 4.
 At the meeting you and your advisor will make sure that you have the courses, credits, and grades required for completion of your degree.
 Your Degree Audit Form and your Plan of Study Worksheet or Advisement Sheet SHOULD MATCH. - 5.
-Email the completed Degree Audit Form to the LAN Director of Graduate Studies (DGS) no later than two weeks before the Graduate School's due date.
-Though .doc is preferred, the lab monitor desk in the 227B lab has the adobe program that can save the .pdf. - 6.
+Email the completed Degree Audit Form to the LAN Director of Graduate Studies (DGS) no later than two weeks before the Graduate School's due date. - 6.
 The DGS will review the Degree Audit Form and inform the student that a) all information is correct and complete, or b) requests clarification or corrections. - 7.
 If corrections are needed, you should amend the Degree Audit Form as necessary and email a copy of this final document to the DGS along with copies of the Advisement Sheet and any necessary attachments, including syllabi for repeated topics courses. - 8.
 The DGS will submit the final Degree Audit Form and other documents to the Graduate School via email attachment.